HighDimensionalEconLab/transversality/README.md

-# Deep learning transversality
+# Spooky Boundaries at a Distance: Forward-Looking Models with Inductive Bias

 https://github.com/HighDimensionalEconLab/transversality/assets/43940086/0a687ee4-cea5-4dae-864e-05506d454851

-Source for "Spooky Boundaries at a Distance: Exploring Transversality and Stability with Deep Learning"
+Source for "Spooky Boundaries at a Distance: Forward-Looking Models with Inductive Bias"

 ## Installing